 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.

 You may have mild discomfort during the Pap smear.
 You may not know you have abnormal cells if you do not have a Pap smear.
 Abnormal cells may grow and become cervical cancer.

 WHILE YOU ARE HERE:

 Caregivers will check your blood pressure, heart rate, breathing rate, and temperature.

 During your procedure:

-- You will lie on your back on the exam table.
-You will place your feet on footrests called stirrups.
+- You will lie on your back and place your feet on footrests called stirrups.
 Your caregiver will gently insert a device called a speculum into your vagina.
-The speculum is used to spread open the walls of your vagina so he can see your cervix.
-He will use a thin brush or cotton swab to collect cells from your the inside of your cervix.
+The speculum is used to spread the walls of your vagina so he can see your cervix.
+He will use a thin brush or cotton swab to collect cells from the inside of your cervix.

-- He will also collect a sample from the surface of your cervix with a special tool called a spatula.
-The spatula is a long plastic or wood tool shaped to fit the outside of your cervix.
-He may also scrape the upper part of your vagina for a sample.
+- Your caregiver will also collect cells from the surface of your cervix with a plastic or wooden tool called a spatula.
+He may also gently scrape the upper part of your vagina for a sample.
 The samples are placed in a container with liquid or on a glass slide.
 They are sent to a lab and examined for abnormal cells.

 After your procedure: